Welcome to our Horrible Harvest challenge.

 To read more about the October Challenge here

-Thank you to both teams who have worked out the prompt, the rules, created the badges and linkups, and to our judge who will give out the Winner, Runner Up, Encouragement Awards.
+Thank you to both teams who have worked out the prompts, the rules, created the badges and linkups, and to our judge who will give out the Winner, Runner Up, Encouragement Awards.

 Readers will award a special badge for the Best Commentator.